-&lt;sup>6 This paper focuses on PCA-use by mothers because the data stem from private interviews with women.
+5 This paper focuses on PCA-use by mothers because the data stem from private interviews with women.
 Male PCA-use was not recorded as often, even in households where the husband was present.
 Moreover, the data do not make a clear distinction between husbands, non-spouse intimate partners, and the fathers of the respondents' children (due to these data limitations, this paper assumes the three are synonymous).
-Nonetheless, a section on general household and fathers' PCA-use is available in the Supplementary Appendix.
+Nonetheless, a section on general household and fathers'

-(Sánchez, 2010).
-The Shining Path's strategy, inspired by the Chinese revolution, involved proceeding from rural areas to cities (León, 2012).
-Affected communities were forced to join or support the Shining Path, although many resisted by creating their own paramilitary forces.
-The central government underestimated the Shining Path's influence and didn't send the National Army to affected areas until 1983; as the rebel forces retreated, the violence spread to the Amazonian region in the eastern part of the country and across the Andes.
+creating their own paramilitary forces.
+The central government underestimated the Shining Path's influence and failed to send the National Army to affected areas until 1983.
+As the rebel forces retreated from the Army, the violence spread to the Amazonian region in the eastern part of the country and across the Andes.

-The army was ill-prepared to fight the insurgency.
+The Peruvian army was ill-prepared to fight the insurgency.
 Guerilla tactics overwhelmed soldiers, who were mostly unfamiliar with indigenous languages and the geographic layout of the areas where they fought.
 This led to the indiscriminate use of violence against civilians by the army and police, thus further fueling the conflict's expansion.
 Violence intensity escalated in the late 1980s and early 1990s when the Shining Path again spread geographically and advanced to major cities.
-After Alberto Fujimori's vexed auto-coup in 1992, the fight against the Shining Path took a dramatic turn.
+After Alberto Fujimori's auto-coup in 1992, the fight against the Shining Path took a dramatic turn.
 He enacted a curfew system and limited civil liberties with new anti-terrorism laws.
-The conflict's intensity began its steady decline soon after the arrest of Abimael Guzman, the Shining Path's top leader, in September of 1992.
-Many abandoned guerilla groups after the capture of other high-ranking leaders and the government's subsequent campaign touting the success of its anti-terrorism agenda (Sánchez, 2010).
+The conflict's intensity began to decline soon after the arrest of Abimael Guzman, the Shining Path's leader, in September, 1992.
+Many people abandoned guerilla groups after the capture of other high-ranking leaders and the government's subsequent campaign touting the success of its anti-terrorism agenda (Sánchez, 2010).

 Figures 2 and 3 illustrate the conflict's temporal and spatial progression.
-Although the fighting concentrated in the Andes Mountains and Amazon jungle, each one of Peru's 25 regions was affected by conflict.
-The violence peaked in 1984 and again between 1989-1992, which was followed by a steady decline until 2000.
+Although the fighting was concentrated in the Andes Mountains and Amazon jungle, the conflict affected each one of Peru's 25 regions.
+The violence peaked in 1984 and 1989-1992 before a steady decline until 2000.
 This paper's identification strategy uses the conflict's non-monotonic variation over time and space, which is rarely observed in conflict data, to identify the causal impact of conflict exposure on children's physical punishment.